-Alcatraz Night Tours and Tickets
+Alcatraz Night Tour Tickets

-Only one tour company is allowed to transport guests to Alcatraz Island.
 There are two types of tour tickets that permit you to be on Alcatraz Island after the sun sets, which are the Night Tour and the Behind the Scenes Tour.

-If tickets for the night tour are sold out for the day that you wish, you can also obtain standby or last minute tickets.
+If tickets for the night tour are sold out for the day that you wish, you can also obtain standby or last-minute tickets.

 - Duration: 2-3 hours on average

 - The trip requires a lot of uphill walking.

 - Prepare for cold weather.